 Overview

-A private address range is a set of IP addresses designated for internal use within a network.
-These addresses are not routable on the public internet, meaning they provide an added layer of security and privacy.
-The Internet Assigned Numbers Authority (IANA) has specified certain ranges for private use, which are primarily used in local area networks (LANs).
+A private address range is basically a set of IP addresses that are meant for use inside a network only.
+They can't be routed on the public internet, which gives you an extra layer of security and privacy.
+The Internet Assigned Numbers Authority (IANA) set aside specific ranges for private use, and they're mainly used in local area networks, or LANs.

 How It Works